Noreena Hertz

-She describes herself as "a campaigning academic", but according to the Evening Standard critics have called her "a do-gooder who moves like a grasshopper from one high-profile good cause to another."
+She describes herself as "a campaigning academic".
 British media has nicknamed her the "Nigella Lawson of economics".

 Early life

 Hertz is a great-granddaughter of British Chief Rabbi Joseph H. Hertz, and was born and brought up in East Finchley, London.
 When she was 20 years old, her mother, the fashion designer and feminist activist Leah Hertz, died of cancer.
 Hertz was a precocious child and began her schooling aged just 3 years, taking her A levels at age 16.
 She first attended North London Collegiate School followed by Westminster School.

 Academic career

 Hertz graduated from University College London in philosophy and economics at the age of 18.
 She then attended The Wharton School, Philadelphia, where she majored in finance and earned her MBA at age 23.
 Hertz then worked for a short period at Triad Artists, a talent agency in Los Angeles, California, where she originally planned to break into the film industry as a producer.
 Following her stint in the creative industries, Hertz took up a position as a consultant to the World Bank Group working for the International Finance Corporation (IFC) in Saint Petersburg, Russia.

 Disillusioned by what she perceived as failings in the World Bank's approach to post-Soviet reforms, she quit her post and worked briefly for the European Bank for Reconstruction and Development (EBRD).
 Of the International Finance Corporation (IFC), she said: "Early on I raised the issue of social safety nets and was quite shocked to see how clearly my concerns were dismissed."
 Having returned to the UK she studied for a PhD in economics and business at King's College, Cambridge.
 Her Cambridge doctoral thesis, Russian Business Relationships in the Wake of Reform was published in 1997 by St. Martin's Press.

 In 2009, Hertz was appointed Professor and chair of Globalisation, Sustainability and Finance at the Rotterdam School of Management, Erasmus University and the Duisenberg School of Finance.
 She is a fellow of the University of Cambridge's Judge Business School.
 She is Honorary Professor at the UCL Institute for Global Prosperity, University College London.